samervin/samervin-manual-randomizers/manual_goingcommando_samervin/README.md

 - Check what happens if you get wrench upgrades out of order
 - Unlike RaC, GC is perfectly happy to spawn you at a continue point when you save and reload, rather than always at your ship.
 Be sure you have the items you need, or be prepared to cheat!
 - Sometimes, for reasons unknown, you have to save and reload in order to get the game to recognize your items properly.
 This applies to the secret Oozla boss, Clank backpacks, and probably others.
 - The secret Oozla boss can be defeated with just the wrench.
 It takes over 20 minutes to do with no wrench upgrades, which is thoroughly unfun.
 It takes about 6 minutes to do with the third wrench upgrade, which might be fine, but the biggest hurdle is having a low health/armor bar.
-I'm going to require "all weapons" as a placeholder until I do more research.
+- I have a new category, Combat Weapon, as a way to gate fight logic.
+Most weapons are combat weapons.
+There may need to be a Power Weapon category later.

 Logical notes: